nlayton777/ECS193-SeniorDesignProject-FlightTracker/README.md

 -finalize images and logo (nina)

 Quick guide to testing the background search:
-    -first have your SQL database running and ready at the comand line -also, have an idea for what the name of the soon-to-be created table is going to be so that you can quickly use it in the query that you're about to perform
+    -first have SQL database running and ready at the comand line -also, have an idea for what the name of the soon-to-be created table is going to be so that you can quickly use it in the query that you're about to perform
-	-an example would be like if I was going to type "nllayton@ucdavis.edu" into search.php, then
+	-an example would be like if I was going to type "example@ucdavis.edu" into search.php, then
-	 I would know that the first part of the table name is going to be "nllaytonatucdavisdotedu", and the number that directly follows the email can be determined by going 'SELECT MAX(id) FROM SEARCHES;' and then adding 1 to the result of that query.
+	 I would know that the first part of the table name is going to be "exampleatucdavisdotedu", and the number that directly follows the email can be determined by executing 'SELECT MAX(id) FROM SEARCHES;' and then adding 1 to the result of that query.
-	-let's say the max of mine was 246, then the table name would become 'nllaytonatucdavisdotedu247'
+	-let's say the max of mine was 246, then the table name would become 'exampleatucdavisdotedu247'
-	-I had to change the '@' and the '.' symbols in the email to "at" and "dot" because SQL was complaining about those symbols -perform a search by entering info on index.php and search.php -repeatedly enter the query "SELECT COUNT(opt_saletotal) FROM <tablename>;" into the SQL database and see if the number of entries increments over time
+	-the '@' and the '.' symbols were changed in the email to "at" and "dot" because SQL was complaining about those symbols -perform a search by entering info on index.php and search.php -repeatedly enter the query "SELECT COUNT(opt_saletotal) FROM <tablename>;" into the SQL database and see if the number of entries increments over time

-below is our database schema
+below is the database schema
 (the name of each table is listed above the table) database name: flight_tracker